 San Antonio has an unusually high number of limestone quarries.

-This is because the city is located directly on the Balcones Fault Zone, where thick layers of Cretaceous limestone are present.
+This is because the city is located directly on the Balcones Fault Zone, where thick layers of Cretaceous limestone are found.

-The stone extracted here has been widely used for cement, roads, and construction materials since the late 19th century, and it remains a vital resource for the local economy, serving as a key raw material for regional construction activities.
+The stone extracted here has been widely used for cement, roads, and construction materials since the late 19th century, and it continues to be a vital resource for the local economy, serving as a key raw material for regional construction.

 Active Quarries

-• Nearby Quarries: Helotes, Highway 211, Rio Medina
+Nearby Quarries: Helotes, Highway 211, and Rio Medina

 All are located along the limestone belt of the Balcones Fault Zone.
 They are operated by the same company or Vulcan Materials, and most start operations between 5 and 6 AM and stop before evening.